telerik/kendo-ui-core/docs/framework/drawing/drawing-dom.md

 This only works when multi-page documents are requested (thus, only when one of `forcePageBreak` or `paperSize` is given).
 To make it work if you only need a single page, you can pass some dummy value to `forcePageBreak`, e.g.: `forcePageBreak: "-"`.

 In such case, the DOM renderer will create a clone of the element (in order to be able to do page breaking without destroying the original content) and it will place it inside a custom `<kendo-pdf-document>` element, which is hidden from the view.
-Therefore, you can apply custom styles by retricting the rules to elements under `kendo-pdf-document`.
+Therefore, you can apply custom styles by restricting the rules to elements under `kendo-pdf-document`.
 Example:

     <style>
       kendo-pdf-document p {